cmhoove14/DDNTD/notebook.md

 Worked on coding Reff estimation for age stratified model.
 Worked on figuring out model parametrs as functions of equilibrium state variable values

 # 8/5/2019
 Finished figuring out estimation of model parameters from equilibirum state variable values, documented in `Parameters_from_eq_states.Rmd`.
 Coded and documented all resulting functions in `schisto_age_structured_models.R`.
-Next need to finish updating stochastic model, update the $R_{eff}$ expression, fit the model based on some equilibrium data, and run simulations.
+Also updated the $R_{eff}$ function, but still need to better document its derivation.
+Also ran some simulations based on input data from [Gurarie et al](https://doi.org/10.1186/s13071-016-1681-4).
+Next need to finish updating stochastic model.

+# 8/6/19
+Lots of debugging $R_{eff}$ expressions and trying to get to the bottom of whether non-linear snail FOI eliminates the breakpoint.
+I'm beginning to believe it's possible because any effect of the positive density dependence is filtered through the exponent in the FOI expression, but I think another possibility is just that the parameters make it such that the breakpoint is so vanishingly small that it's currently not being picked up.
+Will have to keep exploring

+# 8/7/19
+Gave up (at least for the moment) on the non-linear snail FOI and was finally able to make substantial progress.
+Have a function that takes model parameters fit to endemic infection levels and returns an estimate of the snail infection prevlance and mean worm burden at the transmission breakpoint.
+Was also thinking that $R_{eff}$ derived from a model with stratified worm burden compartments could be estimated as a population-weighted average of $R_{eff}$ in each population strata, but this was very wrong.
+Good news is I instead was able to derive an expression of $R_{eff}$ that is a function of the mean worm burden weighted by population groups and the infected snail prevalence.
+It's a subtle difference, but makes all the difference.
+Next steps will be to generate breakpoint estimations from these results and then express them in terms of infected snail prevalence and MDA coverage.

 # To-dos
 ### Generalizable model structure for interventions in schisto stochastic model